Make a real difference for victim-survivors of sexual violence by helping to grow the income of the Midlands Sexual Assault Support Service Fund.

 The need for MSASS services is significant - sexual violence is much more prevalent than most people believe.
 A New Zealand Crime and Victims Survey in the early 2020s said that 78,000 adults, some 1.9% of the adult population, one in fifty, had been subjected to sexual violence in the last year.

 The percentages are even higher for some population groups, particularly young women, and these numbers don’t include children and youth.
-The overall rate of victimhood is not believed to be growing but the numbers seeking help is steadily increasing.

 The investment income from the Midlands Sexual Assault Support Service Fund at Momentum Waikato goes into sustaining and expanding the service’s ability to help victim-survivors.